-Dedicated to breaking barriers to college access and success for underserved youth, College Track makes a 10-year promise to high school students to provide structure, support systems, and a variety of enrichment opportunities to assist them with college enrollment and graduation - and ultimately help them have lives full of opportunity, choice, purpose, and power.
-College Track partnered with Apple's Community Education Initiative (CEI) to build its flagship program, STEAM Pathway, which teaches underrepresented scholars new skills and introduces them to careers in coding and creativity.
+Dedicated to breaking barriers to higher education access and success for under-served youth, College Track makes a 10-year promise to secondary school students to provide structure, support systems and a variety of enrichment opportunities to assist them with higher education enrolment and graduation - and ultimately help them have lives full of opportunity, choice, purpose and power.
+College Track partnered with Apple's Community Education Initiative (CEI) to build its flagship programme, STEAM Pathway, which teaches under-represented scholars new skills and introduces them to careers in coding and creativity.